 The Company has generated \$4,120,400 in licensing revenues from its operations to date.
-This revenue was the payment of an upfront fee of \$4,120,400 pursuant to a Collaboration and Technology Transfer Agreement with Shiseido.
+This revenue was the payment of an up front fee of \$4,120,400 pursuant to a Collaboration and Technology Transfer Agreement with Shiseido.
 This revenue was not recurring revenue from its operations and the Company may not obtain similar revenue in the future.

-As of December 31, 2014, the Company had accumulated \$15,460,379 in losses since inception.
+As of December 31, 2015, the Company had an accumulated deficit of \$20,504,393 since inception.
 The Company's business is focused on developing autologous cell therapies that treat functional cellular deficits including chronic tendon injuries, androgenetic alopecia and skin aging.
-In order to generate revenues, the Company will incur substantial expenses in the development of its business.
+In order to generate revenues, the Company will in cur substantial expenses in the development of its business.
 The Company therefore expect to incur significant losses in the foreseeable future.
 The Company recognizes that if it is unable to generate significant revenues from its activities, the Company's entire business may fail.
 There is no history upon which to base any assumption as to the likelihood that the Company will be successful in its plan of operation, and the Company can provide no assurance to investors that it will generate operating revenues or achieve profitable operations in the future.

-The Company had cash in the amount of \$535,114 and working capital of \$1,783,970 as of December 31, 2014 and the Company anticipates that it will require a minimum of approximately \$4,000,000 to proceed with its plan of operations for the twelve month period ended December 31, 2015.
-In order to fund its plan of operations for the next twelve months, the Company may seek to sell additional equity or debt securities or obtain a credit facility.
+The Company had cash in the amount of \$175,791 and a working deficit of \$622,801 as of December 31, 2015 and the Company anticipates that it will require a minimum \$1,800,000 to proceed with a minimal plan of operations and approximately \$3,000,000 to fund our full plan of operations for the twelve month period ended December 31, 2016.
+In order to fund its plan of operations for the next twelve months, the Company may seek to sell additional equity or debt securities or obtain a cred it facility.
 The sale of convertible debt securities or additional equity securities could result in additional dilution to its shareholders.
 The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financing covenants that would restrict its operations and liquidity.

-The Company's auditors' opinion on its December 31, 2014 financial statements includes an explanatory paragraph in respect of there being substantial doubt about its ability to continue as a going concern.
+The Company's auditors' opinion on its December 31, 2015 financial statements includes an explanatory paragraph in respect of there being substantial doubt about its ability to continue as a going concern.

-The Company has incurred a net loss of \$15,460,379 for the cumulative period from September 7, 2006 (inception) to December 31, 2014.
-The Company anticipates generating losses for at least the next 12 months.
-Therefore, there is substantial doubt about its ability to continue operations in the future as a going concern, as described by its auditors with respect to the financial statements for the year ended December 31, 2014.
+The Company has incurred a deficit of \$20,504,393 for the cumulative period from September 7, 2006 (inception) to December 31, 2015.
+The Company anticipates generating losses for at least the ne xt 12 months.
+Therefore, there is substantial doubt about its ability to continue operations in the future as a going concern, as described by its auditors with respect to the financial statements for the year ended December 31, 2015.
 The Company's financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event that the Company cannot continue in existence.
 The Company's business operations may fail if its actual cash requirements exceed its estimates and the Company is not able to obtain further financing.
 If the Company cannot continue as a viable entity, its shareholders may lose some or all of their investment in the Company.